AntonioTorres23/OpenGL_Notes/Cubemaps.md

 Again, we have a view vector I (grey), a normal vector N (red), and this time a resulting refraction vector R (green).
 As you can see, the direction of the view vector is slightly bend.
 This resulting bended vector R is then used to sample from the cubemap.

-Refraction is fairly easy to implement using GLSL's built-in reflect function that expects a normal vector,
+Refraction is fairly easy to implement using GLSL's built-in reflect function that expects a normal vector, a view direction, and a ratio between both materials' refractive indices.

+The refractive index determines the amount light distorts/bends in a material where each material has its own refract